 We currently have no drug products for sale and we cannot guarantee that we will ever have marketable drug products.
-The research, testing, manufacturing, labeling, approval, selling, marketing and distribution of drug products are subject to extensive regulation by the U.S. Food and Drug Administration, or FDA, and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
-We are not permitted to market our product candidates in the United States until we receive approval of a new drug application, or NDA, from the FDA.
-We have not submitted an NDA or received marketing approval for either of our product candidates.
+The research, testing, manufacturing, labeling, approval, selling, marketing and distribution of drug products are subject to extensive regulation by the FDA, and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
+We are not permitted to market our product candidates in the United States until we receive approval of an NDA from the FDA.
+We have not submitted an

+NDA or received marketing approval for either of our product candidates.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process.
-We currently have only two product candidates, and our business success currently depends entirely on their successful development and commercialization.
+We currently have only two product candidates and our business success currently depends entirely on their successful development and commercialization.

 We have not developed either of our product candidates independently.
 In March 2006, we in-licensed exclusive rights to IV APAP, an intravenous formulation of acetaminophen that is currently marketed in Europe for the treatment of acute pain and fever by Bristol-Myers Squibb Company, or BMS.
-Based on the preliminary feedback we received from the FDA in our meeting in August 2006, we have completed one pharmacokinetic clinical trial in adults, initiated a Phase III clinical trial for the treatment of acute pain in adults, and intend to conduct five additional clinical trials in adults and children to provide the FDA with data to support multiple dose efficacy for acute pain, efficacy for fever and safety in adults and children.
+Based on the preliminary feedback we received from the FDA in our meeting in August 2006, we completed enrollment in one pharmacokinetic clinical trial in adults and initiated a Phase III clinical trial for the treatment of acute pain in adults following gynecological surgery.
+In order to provide the FDA with data to support repeated dose efficacy for acute pain, efficacy for fever and safety in adults and children, we have also initiated a placebo-controlled, Phase III clinical trial of IV APAP for the treatment of fever in adults, and a pharmacokinetic trial of IV APAP in children.
+In the third quarter of 2007, we plan to initiate one additional Phase III clinical trial comparing IV APAP with oral acetaminophen for the treatment of fever in adults and two safety studies, one in adults and one in children.

 In July 2004, we in-licensed the rights to our only other product candidate, omiganan pentahydrochloride 1% aqueous gel, or OmigardTM, which is currently being evaluated in a single Phase III clinical trial for the prevention of LCSIs, and will require the successful completion of this Phase III clinical trial before we are able to submit an NDA to the FDA for approval.
-In April 2007, we announced our plans to discuss with the FDA a proposal to increase the number of patients to be enrolled in our ongoing Phase III clinical trial of Omigard, which we expect will delay the completion of enrollment in this trial from the second half of 2007 to mid-2008 and require greater financial resources than originally anticipated.
-Our clinical development programs for IV APAP and Omigard may not lead to commercial products if we fail to demonstrate that the product candidates are safe and effective in clinical trials and we may therefore fail to obtain necessary approvals from the FDA and similar foreign regulatory agencies, or because we may have inadequate financial or other resources to advance these product candidates through the clinical trial process.
+In July 2007, we announced that the FDA agreed with our proposal to increase the number of patients to be enrolled in our ongoing Phase III clinical trial of Omigard from 1,250 to 1,850 patients.
+We expect that increasing the number of patients will delay the completion of enrollment in this trial from the second half of 2007 to the second quarter of 2008 and will require greater financial resources than originally anticipated.

+These clinical development programs for IV APAP and Omigard may not lead to commercial products if our clinical trials fail to demonstrate that our product candidates are safe and effective and, as a result, we fail to obtain necessary approvals from the FDA and similar foreign regulatory agencies.
+We may also fail to obtain the necessary approvals if we have inadequate financial or other resources to advance our product candidates through the clinical trial process.
 Any failure to obtain approval of IV APAP or Omigard would have a material and adverse impact on our business.